 Provide Correct Identification & Documentation

 Remember to bring a government-issued photo ID, such as a driver’s license, passport, or permanent resident card to the airport.
-Your ID must show your name, date of birth, gender, and an expiration date.
+Your ID must show your name, date of birth, gender, and expiration date.

 Here are some other forms of TSA-approved ID: